wolfgarbe/symspell_complete_rs/README.md

 **SymSpellComplete**, a typo-tolerant autocomplete library in Rust.

 > ⚠️ Work-in-progress.
-Currently only intended to be used by the [SeekStorm lexical search library](https://github.com/SeekStorm/SeekStorm) v1.2.0, but not by third-party software: the library interface is not yet stable, and not all advertised features are implemented yet.
+Currently only intended to be used by the [SeekStorm lexical search library](https://github.com/SeekStorm/SeekStorm) v1.2.0, but not for third-party use: the library interface is not yet stable, and not all advertised features are implemented yet.